jhpyle/docassemble/_docs/config.md

 version of the `right` screen part.
 Under `vertical navigation`, the `bar` refers to the width of the vertical navigation bar.

-The `label width`, `field width`, and `grid breakpoint` are not classes, but rather parts of classes.
+The `label width`, `field width`, `grid breakpoint`, and `item grid breakpoint` are not classes, but rather parts of classes.
 The actual classes used will be prefixed with `col-` or `offset-`, depending on the context.
 The default values of `md-4` and `md-8` mean that when labels and fields appear side-by-side, the width of the labels is half of the width of the fields, and below the `md` breakpoint, the labels appear above the fields.
 The `grid breakpoint` is a default value for the [`grid` field modifier].
 It indicates the breakpoint in [Bootstrap]'s grid system when the side-by-side arrangement should be shown.
 The default is `md`.
+Likewise, the `item grid breakpoint` is a default value for the [`item grid` field modifier].

 ## <a name="alert html"></a><a name="alert container html"></a>Customization of alerts